SGD2718/Computer-Othello/README.md

-NOTE: Unfortunately, the original version-controlled repository was too large to upload to GitHub because I had accidentally committed several hundred massive binary game datasets rather than adding them to `.gitignore`.
+**NOTE:** Unfortunately, the original version-controlled repository was too large to upload to GitHub because I accidentally committed several hundred binary game datasets (each file was 1GB) to the local repository before it was uploaded to GitHub.
 Instead, I have included [COMMIT_HISTORY.txt](https://github.com/SGD2718/Computer-Othello/blob/main/COMMIT_HISTORY.txt), which contains all the commit messages from the original.

+Also, this was developed on a MacBook, so there is a slight chance that it doesn't work on Windows/Linux.

+- Benjamin Lee

 ---